LuisFelipeQuesada/UiPath/UIP_P01/README.md

 This consist of a simple task in UiPath.

-The bot takes a speasheet and applies a filter to know the number of people that are still working on a company.
+The bot takes a spreasheet and applies a filter to know the number of people that are still working on a company.

 This project is done since it is a basic and common operation in companies.
 To take an Excel file, apply filters and get some info based on that procedure.